 Thus, the key that I find for an entrepreneur and a creative is to be willing to do something poorly.
 Anything worth doing is worth doing poorly.
-A lot of us want to start, especially after things actually go well, we want to start off at some fancy level.
+A lot of us want to start, especially after things go well, we want to start off at some fancy level.

 I was fantasizing that my show could get funded for hundreds of thousands of dollars and that there’d be hundreds of people there for some of the first episodes and maybe I could have made that happen.

 Here’s the key thing.
 If the show’s really worth doing, it’s worth doing in a room by myself.
-I enjoyed doing it regardless of rather anybody is actually here or not.
+I enjoyed doing it regardless of whether anybody is here or not.
 That’s how I know it’s worth doing.
 If it’s only worth doing based on the external validation I get then it’s not worth doing.

 I’ve gone through with launching the Kickstarter project and I just submitted some ads and made a promo video for the show.
-The ads just started today and it would have been kind of crazy if someone had actually come out within a few hours of seeing an ad for the first time.
+The ads just started today and it would have been kind of crazy if someone had come out within a few hours of seeing an ad for the first time.

-At the same time, my responsibility to show up, prepare the show and to then tell people about it.
+At the same time, my responsibility is to show up, prepare the show and to then tell people about it.
 I’ve got ads out that are telling thousands of people every day according to YouTube but that hundreds of people every day are clicking on for maybe $20 or $30 that are within 7 miles of the show.

-I’m actually excited to film outside of my house to film in a different location to make videos on a digital camera with a real background instead of making them in my green screen.
+I’m excited to film outside of my house to film in a different location to make videos on a digital camera with a real background instead of making them in my green screen.

 The secret is he started off just working with one or two people a time.
 He was willing to do poorly so to speak.
 Now, I think one-on-one in-person can be really helpful.
 Anything worth doing is worth doing poorly.

 Imagine anyone you follow and you’d love to be hanging out with them.
 Imagine having a one-on-one with them at the beginning of their career.
-How special will it be and you’d always remember that.
+How special will it be and you’ll always remember that.